 Bissell is convinced of the artistry of science.
-Over and over in lectures she uses the word "beautiful" to describe a data set, a tissue slide, an illustration of how breast cells organize themselves.
+Over and over in lectures, she uses the word "beautiful" to describe a data set, a tissue slide, an illustration of how breast cells organize themselves.
 Bissell will stop an academic lecture to run out into the hall and invite inside a woman trying to sign people up for a breast cancer walkathon, because she wants that woman to understand the science, too.

+COMPARE AND CONTRAST

+In a study on breast cancer co-authored by Bissell, tumorous cells treated by an antibody closely mirrored normal cells.
+This diagram shows cells dyed to show what's outside (a, a', a") and the cellular architecture (b, b', b").
+Courtesy Of Lawrence Berkeley National Laboratory

 At the same time, she is unabashedly political, an ardent supporter of Amnesty International, a sharp critic of the president (both the American one and the one in her home country, Iran).

 "You have to go against the establishment if it is suppressive," she says.
-"You owe it to your intelligence.
+"You owe it to your intelligence."

 Despite her prodigious gift for science, Mina Bissell very nearly was an English major.

-She was born in Tehran, Iran, into a highly-educated, well-off family.
+She was born in Tehran, into a highly educated, well-off family.
 After becoming the top high school student in her country, she was offered a college education in the United States.
-She enrolled at Bryn Mawr, and struggled to choose a major.
-"Biology interested me, but I didn't want to be a medical doctor because everybody had said if you are a medical doctor it is harder to have children, and I had thought I wanted to have children," she recalls.
+She enrolled at Bryn Mawr and struggled to choose a major.

+"Biology interested me," she recalls, "but I didn't want to be a medical doctor because everybody had said if you are a medical doctor it is harder to have children, and I had thought I wanted to have children.

 "I debated very much between English literature and chemistry.
-I loved literature," she says.
-"But I then finally decided, 'Oh, literature, I can read that on my own, but I won't learn chemistry on my own."
+I loved literature.
+But I then finally decided, 'Oh, literature, I can read that on my own, but I won't learn chemistry on my own.' "